You’re determined to get in shape while at home. That's great!

 This is another multi-functional, good quality power tower that incorporates a multi-grip pull-up station, dip station, push-up station, and knee raise station for training your abs, arms, back, chest, shoulders, and legs.
 It also has two barbell stands added on the back.

-The dip station offers 11 levels for height adjustment, whereas the strong, heavy-duty steel tube frame and slip-resistant base foot covers provide stable and safe support to your body during workouts.
+We liked that the dip station offers 11 levels for height adjustment, whereas the strong, heavy-duty steel tube frame and slip-resistant base foot covers provide stable and safe support to your body during workouts.

 - Size : 40.5(L) x 38.6(W) x 72-87.4(H) inches